 #3 Start with Trackers

 Before investing heavily in telescopes and elaborate mounts, buy one of the affordable “star trackers” that allow long exposures of wide areas of the sky with lenses up to 135mm telephotos.
 They are simple to set up and run, and allow you to capture far more detail in Milky Way shots than you're can with a fixed camera on a tripod, and at lower, smoother ISO speeds.
-I’ve used the iOptron SkyTracker and Sky-Watcher Star Adventurer and Star Adventurer Mini units (about $300 to $400 each) and can recommend them.
+I’ve used the iOptron SkyTracker, Sky-Watcher Star Adventurer and Star Adventurer Mini units (about $300 to $400 each) and can recommend them.
 Be sure to get a solid ball-head for attaching and aiming the camera.
 Even if you go crazy with high-end telescope gear, you’ll always have a use for a portable camera tracker.
 They also work great for capturing deep images of the Milky Way over landscapes.

 #4 Focus on Focus

 Stars are the most merciless subjects for revealing poor focus.
 As with nightscape shooting, it’s worth the taking the time to precisely focus any lens or telescope.
 Live View makes it easy.
-Set the camera’s Live View options to “Exposure Simulation,” with the ISO set to high, the aperture set to wide open, and the shutter to set 30 seconds or Bulb.
+Set the camera’s Live View options to “Exposure Simulation,” with the ISO set to high, the aperture set to wide open, and the shutter to set 30 seconds.
 Aim at a bright star and manually focus until the star is as pinpoint and colour-free as possible.
 With lenses even the slightest turn of the focus ring will bloat stars or add coloured haloes.
 With telephotos and telescope refocus through the night.
 As the air cools and tubes contract, the focus can shift.
 Clever image processing can cure a lot of imaging ills, but it cannot make up for poor focus.
 When shooting through a telescope, an accessory called a Bahtinov mask can help in nailing precise focus.